Francesca-Corrao/Assignment1/README.md

 ### find_gold_token() ###
-function to find gold is the same of find_silver_token changing silver with gold so the only important changes are in the first if by checking if the silver token is gold and the code isn't in the list of already taken gold token.
+function to find the closest gold token and return it's distance, orientation and code.
+It is the same of find_silver_token changing silver with gold so the only important changes are in the first if by checking if the silver token is gold and the code isn't in the list of already taken gold token.

 ### go_silver() ###
-function that got the distance of the closest silver token, go to it and once it's there grab it and call the function go_gold().
+function that got the distance of the closest silver token using the function find_silver_token(), turn and drive in order to go to it and once it's there grab the token, put the code of it in the list of already taken silver token and call the function go_gold().

 ```python
 	while haven't got every silver token (list of silver token has less then 6 elements):